edensalt/library/README.md

 - Objects and object constructors
 - DOM manipulation and JS event listeners
-- JS arrays and for loops
+- JS arrays (sorting) and for loops
 - Forms
 - CSS grid